-See epigra ph: B.6 Complies х Complies partially Explain
+See epigraph: B.6

-The detailed proposals of the agreements to be adopted by the General Shareholders Meeting, including the information referred to in recommendation 27, should be published with the publication of the announcement of the call to the meeting.
+Complies partially Explain complies partially Explain

-5. In the General Shareholders Meeting, the matters that are substantially independent must be voted separately so that shareholders can exercise their voting preferences separately.
-And the said rule should be applied, in particular:
+4. The detailed proposals of the agreements to be adopted by the General Shareholders Meeting, including the information referred to in recommendation 27, should be published with the publication of the announcement of the call to the meeting.

-a) On the appointment or ratification of the members of the board, which should be voted individually;
+- 5. In the General Shareholders Meeting, the matters that are substantially independent must be voted separately so that shareholders can exercise their voting preferences separately.
+And the said rule should be applied, in particular: - a) On the appointment or ratification of the members of the board, which should be voted individually;